 Some people believe that taking care of their teeth means brushing twice a day and flossing regularly.
 But, taking good care of your teeth, gums, and mouth means more than just brushing and flossing.
-For complete care, it's important to visit a dentist twice a year for a checkup and professional cleaning.
+For complete care, it's important to visit a dentist regularly for a checkup and professional cleaning.

 According to the Health Policy Institute, the top reasons why people avoid visiting the dentist include costs, fear of the dentist, and the inability to find a dentist or a suitable appointment time.

 - 59% of adults say they avoid dental care due to the cost

 - 22% because they are afraid of the dentist

 - 19% because they cannot find a convenient dental office or appointment time

 What Can Happen If I Don't See a Dentist?